ericDeCourcy/Notes/solidity-storage-slots.md

 5. Run `npx hardhat check` or `yarn hardhat check`.
 The storage layout of every contract should be displayed
 6. **Note: to check changes to contract storage**, you will need to recompile them and then run `npx hardhat check` again.

+#### Assembly `.slot` method

+You can also check the storage slot of an object by using the assembly method `.slot`.
+[I didn't read this but here's an article about it](https://dev.to/web3_ruud/advance-soliditymastering-storage-slot-c38).

 ### Resources:

 - ["All About Solidity Data Locations — Storage" by Jean Cvllr](https://betterprogramming.pub/all-about-solidity-data-locations-part-i-storage-e50604bfc1ad)